 to addressing strained team dynamics and identifying root sources of conflict.

 Over a large part of my professional career I have provided developmental coaching, both in informal and formal capacities.
 Learn more about the coaching services I offer.
 References are available upon request.

 “Naida's warm, positive energy is contagious!
 She's empowering, lucid, and shares great ideas.
 We have very much appreciated her support in moving foward our lives and highly recommend her as a coach and trainer."

 “I had chosen Naida to work with me because she is authentic and understands how to trigger a dialogue which brought me to more self awareness.
 As a result, I could translate my true competencies in a personalized yet professional way into my CV.
 I have felt respected and energized every step of the way, and got a lot of positive feedback on the contents and presentation of my CV.
 Thank you Naida."

 American School of Grenoble - Grenoble

 June 2017.
 Facilitation of a half-day strategic planning working session with members of the ASG Board, and representation from faculty and staff.
-The aim was to provide an opportunity to review, synthesize and prioritize key initiatives, thereby creating momentum and placing focus on these initiatives and/or projects defined as critical over the next few years.
+The aim was to provide an opportunity to review, synthesize and prioritize key initiatives.

 March - June 2015.
-In support of the American School of Grenoble's (ASG) completion of the “Five Year Report on Progress and Planning" for the Council of International Schools, services throughout the project included process coaching (acting as a sounding board, identifying critical questions to ask, framing the issues, assisting in interpreting data), the identification of key stakeholder groups and the development/facilitation of five workgroup sessions.
+In support of ASG's completion of the “Five Year Report on Progress and Planning" for the Council of International Schools, services throughout the project included process coaching (acting as a sounding board, identifying critical questions to ask, framing the issues, assisting in interpreting data), the identification of key stakeholder groups and the development/facilitation of five workgroup sessions.

 For each 2-hour workgroup I helped define their related objectives, implemented the facilitation, and provided interpretation and reporting of the results.
 Various frameworks, tools and approaches were used.